 Do you want to deploy Office 365?
-One of the first things to do is creating user identities.
-What are the options, which one to choose, what else you must also consider?
-I will give you an overview of Office 365 Identity Management in the video.
+One of the first things to do is to create user identities.
+What are the options, which one to choose, what else must you also consider?
+I will give you an overview of Office 365 Identity Management in this post and video.

-First of all, there are three types of identities.
-Cloud Identity, Synchronized Identity, Federated Identity.
+First of all, there are three types of identities: cloud identity, synchronized identity and federated identity.

 It is basically all about a user account that is created and managed entirely in Office 365.
 You can use a web browser or PowerShell to do it.
 User information and password are stored in Azure AD.
 This is the simplest scenario for smaller deployments.